thed00de/hypernetes/docs/admin/kubelet.md

       --cert-dir="/var/run/kubernetes": The directory where the TLS certs are located (by default /var/run/kubernetes).
 If --tls-cert-file and --tls-private-key-file are provided, this flag will be ignored.
       --cgroup-root="": Optional root cgroup to use for pods.
 This is handled by the container runtime on a best effort basis.
 Default: '', which means use the container runtime default.
       --chaos-chance=0: If > 0.0, introduce random client errors and latency.
-Intended for testing. [default=0.0] --cloud-config="": The path to the cloud provider configuration file.
+Intended for testing. [default=0.0] --cinder-config="": The path to the cinder auth configuration file.
+Empty string for no configuration file.
+      --cloud-config="": The path to the cloud provider configuration file.
 Empty string for no configuration file.
       --cloud-provider="": The provider for cloud services.
 Empty string for no provider.
       --cluster-dns="": IP address for a cluster DNS server.
 If set, kubelet will configure all containers to use this for DNS resolution in addition to the host's DNS servers